Reference architectures

 Large Monorepos

-The reference architectures were tested with repositories of varying sizes that follow best practices.
+The architectures were tested with repositories of varying sizes that follow best practices.

 However, large monorepos (several gigabytes or more) can significantly impact the performance of Git and in turn the environment itself.
-Their presence, as well as how they are used, can put a significant strain on the entire system from Gitaly through to the underlying infrastructure.
+Their presence and how they are used can put a significant strain on the entire system from Gitaly to the underlying infrastructure.

 caution

-If this applies to you, we strongly recommended referring to the linked documentation as well as reaching out to your Customer Success Manager or our Support team for further guidance.
+If this applies to you, we strongly recommend you follow the linked documentation and reach out to your Customer Success Manager or our Support team for further guidance.

-As such, large monorepos come with notable cost.
-If you have such a repository we strongly recommend the following guidance is followed to ensure the best chance of good performance and to keep costs in check:
+Large monorepos come with notable cost.
+If you have such a repository, follow these guidance to ensure good performance and to keep costs in check:

 • Optimize the large monorepo.
 Using features such as LFS to not store binaries, and other approaches for reducing repository size, can dramatically improve performance and reduce costs.

 • Depending on the monorepo, increased environment specifications may be required to compensate.
-Gitaly in particular will likely require additional resources along with Praefect, GitLab Rails, and Load Balancers.
-This depends notably on the monorepo itself and the usage against it.
+Gitaly might require additional resources along with Praefect, GitLab Rails, and Load Balancers.
+This depends on the monorepo itself and its usage.

 • Network and disk bandwidth is another potential consideration with large monorepos.
-In very heavy cases, it’s possible to see bandwidth saturation if there’s a high amount of concurrent clones (such as with CI).
-It’s strongly recommended reducing full clones wherever possible in this scenario.
-Otherwise, additional environment specifications may be required to increase bandwidth, but this differs between cloud providers.
+In very heavy cases, bandwidth saturation is possible if there’s a high amount of concurrent clones (such as with CI).
+Reduce full clones wherever possible in this scenario.
+Otherwise, additional environment specifications may be required to increase bandwidth.
+This differs based on cloud providers.

 Additional workloads

-These reference architectures have been designed and tested for standard GitLab setups with good headroom in mind to cover most scenarios.
+These architectures have been designed and tested for standard GitLab setups based on real data.

 However, additional workloads can multiply the impact of operations by triggering follow-up actions.
-You may need to adjust the suggested specifications to compensate if you use, for example:
+You may need to adjust the suggested specifications to compensate if you use:

-As a general rule, you should have robust monitoring in place to measure the impact of any additional workloads to inform any changes needed to be made.
-It’s also strongly encouraged for you to reach out to your Customer Success Manager or our Support team for further guidance.
+Generally, you should have robust monitoring in place to measure the impact of any additional workloads to inform any changes needed to be made.
+Reach out to your Customer Success Manager or our Support team for further guidance.

 Load Balancers

-The Reference Architectures make use of up to two Load Balancers depending on the class:
+The architectures make use of up to two load balancers depending on the class:

-• Internal Load Balancer - Serves traffic to select internal components that have been deployed in an HA fashion such as Praefect or PgBouncer.
+• Internal load balancer - Serves traffic to select internal components that are deployed in an HA fashion such as Praefect or PgBouncer.

 The specifics on which load balancer to use, or its exact configuration is beyond the scope of GitLab documentation.
-The most common options are to set up load balancers on machine nodes or to use a service such as one offered by Cloud Providers.
-If deploying a Cloud Native Hybrid environment the Charts can handle the set-up of the External Load Balancer via Kubernetes Ingress.
+The most common options are to set up load balancers on machine nodes or to use a service such as one offered by cloud providers.
+If deploying a Cloud Native Hybrid environment, the charts can handle the external load balancer setup by using Kubernetes Ingress.

-For each Reference Architecture class a base machine size has given to help get you started if you elect to deploy directly on machines, but these may need to be adjusted accordingly depending on the load balancer used and amount of workload.
+Each architecture class includes a recommended base machine size to deploy directly on machines.
+However, they may need adjustment based on factors such as the chosen load balancer and expected workload.
 Of note machines can have varying network bandwidth that should also be taken into consideration.

-Note the following sections of additional guidance for Load Balancers.
+The following sections provide additional guidance for load balancers.

 Balancing algorithm